hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `subnet_id` - (Optional) The ARM resource identifier of the virtual network subnet which the compute nodes of the pool will join.
 Changing this forces a new resource to be created.

-* `endpoint_configuration` - (Optional) The configuration for endpoints on compute nodes in the Batch pool.
-Set as documented in the endpoint_configuration block below.
+* `endpoint_configuration` - (Optional) A list of inbound NAT pools that can be used to address specific ports on an individual compute node externally.
+Set as documented in the inbound_nat_pools block below.
 Changing this forces a new resource to be created.

 ---

 A `endpoint_configuration` block supports the following:

-* `inbound_nat_pools` - (Optional) A list of inbound NAT pools that can be used to address specific ports on an individual compute node externally.
-Set as documented in the inbound_nat_pools block below.
-Changing this forces a new resource to be created.

----

-A `inbound_nat_pools` block supports the following:

 * `name` - The name of the endpoint.
 The name must be unique within a Batch pool, can contain letters, numbers, underscores, periods, and hyphens.
 Names must start with a letter or number, must end with a letter, number, or underscore, and cannot exceed 77 characters.
 Changing this forces a new resource to be created.